Southgate–Lewis House: Robertson Hill High School and Laurine Cecil Anderson

-It is worth noting here (from the records of W. H. Passon) that prior to 1907 this school was entitled Robertson Hill High School.
+It is worth noting that (from the records of W. H. Passon) prior to 1907 this school was entitled Robertson Hill High School.
 High School Classes for African-American students were initiated in Austin within the Robertson Hill High School in 1889.
 In 1896 Laurine Cecil Anderson resigned his position at Prairie View to become principal of Austin's Robertson Hill High School.
 Then, in 1907 the school became E.H.
 Anderson High School and finally the school was renamed in honor of Lauren Cecil Anderson in 1938.
 Lauren Cecil Anderson was a neighbor and family friend of the DeBlanc family and he used to lend books to Ada Marie DeBlanc Simond.
 Marguerite Mae Dee Lewis, the Lewis family as a whole, and their life during their time in the Southgate–Lewis House, have been immortalized in a series of children's books written by Ada Marie DeBlanc Simond (see below).

 Saving the condemned Southgate–Lewis House

 Condemnation and demolition

-After the death of Ms. Lewis in 1970, the house was abandoned for nearly a decade and as a result the house fell into dramatic disrepair.
-Among other problems, most of the windows were broken and the roof was missing in many locations; thus water had been entering the house for some long time.
-Pigeons had taken up residence in the house.
-Because it was a danger to the community, "it was a condemned building scheduled for demolition."
+After the death of Ms. Lewis in 1970, the house was abandoned for nearly a decade and as a result fell into dramatic disrepair.
+Among other problems, most of the windows were broken and the roof was missing in many locations; thus water had entered the house.
+Pigeons had started living inside the house.
+Because it was a danger to the community, it was a condemned building scheduled for demolition.

 Professor discovers condemned house

-A professor had just moved to Austin after living in Berkeley, California, for his first thirty years.
-Having just completed his Ph.D. at the University of California in Berkeley, he had now become a new assistant professor at The University of Texas at Austin.
-The professor was looking for a home and he noticed the abandoned dilapidated Victorian house (which is only a few blocks east from the university) one week before the scheduled demolition date, in February 1979.
-(At this point in time, the house belonged to Mary Elizabeth Lovelady, for reasons unknown.)
+Professor Dr. Duane G. Albrecht moved to Austin after living in Berkeley, California, for thirty years.
+Having just completed his Ph.D. at the University of California in Berkeley, he had now become a new assistant professor at the University of Texas at Austin.
+Albrecht was looking for a home and he noticed the abandoned dilapidated Victorian house, which was only a few blocks east of the university, one week before the scheduled demolition date in February 1979.
+At this time, the house belonged to Mary Elizabeth Lovelady.